Learning toys and media, traditional books, nutrition: What works to help your baby learn?

 Try to avoid getting caught up in the bells and whistles of learning tools while overlooking other essentials of learning.
 Sleep, for example, is the main activity of the brain during early development; by age 2, kids have spent more time asleep than awake!

 What babies eat directly impacts learning, too.
-Iron and DHA are important for cognitive development.
-Healthy, full-term babies are born with enough iron to last 4 to 6 months, but after this time period it must come from the diet.
-DHA can be obtained through either breast milk or formula that has it—and later through foods that are rich in the nutrient, such as fatty fish like salmon.
+Iron, MFGM and DHA are important for cognitive development.
+Healthy, full-term babies are born with enough iron stores to last 4 to 6 months, but after this time period it must come from the diet.
+DHA can be obtained through either breast milk or formula that has it, and later, foods rich in the nutrient such as fatty fish like salmon.
+MFGM was previously only found in breast milk.*